HeardLibrary/digital-scholarship/script/r/archive.md

 # DiSC R lessons archive

-## Archive of Beginners Lessons - Spring 2020
+## Beginners Lessons - Spring 2020

 To download an R script, click on the link.
 Then: